pramodsinghlodhi/NowFiber24/README.md

 **A. Create a Firebase Project:**
 1. Go to the [Firebase Console](https://console.firebase.google.com/).
-2. Click **"Add project"** and follow the on-screen instructions to create a new project.
+2. Click **"Add project"**.
+3. Enter a project name (e.g., "NowFiber24-prod") and click **"Continue"**.
+4. You can choose to enable Google Analytics or not for this project.
+It is not required for the application to function.
+Click **"Continue"**.
+5. After a moment, your project will be ready.
+Click **"Continue"**.

 **B. Create a Web App:**
 1. Inside your new project, click the Web icon (`</>`) to create a new Web App.